brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 Charisma stats are entirely social and include Deception, Intimidation, Performance, and Persuasion.
 Most of these are used in conversation, but performance is a bit more.
 It involves showmanship and musical performances, but also convincing acting and even things like riling up a crowd to stand against a noble’s tyranny.

 A high-Charisma character is going to jump in quickly to handle disagreements and calm things down when people are riled up.
 They know how to make introductions and win favor, and are typically generous with the people around them (or, at least, the people they want to garner favor with).
 They’ll rarely get flustered in a social situation and will often try to talk their way out of tense situations.
-It’s up in the air whether it’s better to be loved or feared, but high-Charisma characters will definitely try for one of those.
+It’s up in the air whether it’s better to be loved or feared, but high-Charisma characters will try for one of those.

 Low-Charisma characters are generally bad at getting other people to listen to what they have to say.
 This can sometimes mean they’re simply unlikeable, but it’s more likely that they’re simply pushovers whom others don’t listen to, or even invisible in most social situations.